ikavodo/audio_dsp/README.md

 ### 6. **Velvet Noise**
    **Velvet noise** is a type of noise signal that has a smooth, soft texture, unlike white or pink noise, which can sound harsh or too sharp.
 It is used for applications where a more natural-sounding noise is desired, such as in sound design for film, relaxation music, or procedural audio generation.
 Velvet noise is often used to simulate non-intrusive background noise that blends smoothly with other sounds.

+## matlab-utils

+These are some helpful utility functions I wrote for my master's thesis.

 ## Installation